Azure/azure-powershell/src/KeyVault/KeyVault/help/Undo-AzManagedHsmKeyRemoval.md

 ```

 ### -HsmName
-Vault name.
-Cmdlet constructs the FQDN of a vault based on the name and currently selected environment.
+HSM name.
+Cmdlet constructs the FQDN of a managed HSM based on the name and currently selected environment.

 ```yaml
 Type: System.String